Anasuyamma Gari Alludu: Plot

 The film begins with luxurious uppity woman Anasuyamma and her haughty daughter Rukmini moving in her footsteps.
-Lokeswara Rao a foxy is the cousin brother of Anasuyamma and wants to usurp her wealth.
-Once, Rukmini squabbles with a mechanic Harikrishna which leads to wrangling with Anasuyamma and she is let down.
-Later with the guidance of her henpeck father Rukmini realizes and falls for Harikrishna.
-After a few comic incidents, Harikrishna learns through his mother Parvatamma that Anasuyamma is his maternal aunt i.e., sister of his father Srikanth.
-In the past direful Lokeswara Rao turns Srikanth into a dissipative whom Parvati reforms and he knits her.
-Here, Lokeswara Rao complots by sullying with the chastity of Parvati and driving to the suicide of Srikanth.
+Lokeswara Rao, a foxy, is the cousin brother of Anasuyamma and wants to usurp her wealth.
+Once, Rukmini squabbles with a mechanic, Harikrishna, which leads to wrangling with Anasuyamma, and she is let down.
+Later, with the guidance of her henpeck father, Rukmini realizes and falls for Harikrishna.
+After a few comic incidents, Harikrishna learns through his mother, Parvatamma, that Anasuyamma is his maternal aunt, i.e., his father's sister, Srikanth.
+In the past, the direful Lokeswara Rao turns Srikanth into a dissident, whom Parvati reforms, and he aids her.
+Here, Lokeswara Rao plots by sullying Parvati's chastity and driving Srikanth to suicide.
 Listening to it, Harikrishna pledges to prove his legitimacy.
-In tandem, aware of her daughter's love Anasuyamma fixes a rich alliance.
+Aware of her daughter's love, Anasuyamma fixes a prosperous alliance in tandem.
 Harikrishna breaks it up and takes Rukmini along with him.
 Anasuyamma makes various attempts to retrieve her but fails.
 Now, Harikrishna mocks & teases his aunt.
-Meanwhile, Lokeswara Rao backstabs Anasuyamma and she is apprehended.
+Meanwhile, Lokeswara Rao backstabs Anasuyamma, and she is apprehended.
 At last, Harikrishna rescues her and ceases Lokeswara Rao.
 Finally, the movie ends on a happy note with the marriage of Harikrishna & Rukmini.